crotwell/TauP/src/doc/sphinx/source/taup_discon.rst

 just above and below the discontinuity.
 If a discontinuity is named, that will also be printed on the discontinuity line.

-For example, the lists the depths of disconinuties in the `ak135fcont` model:
+For example, the lists the depths of discontinuities in the `ak135fcont` model:

 .. literalinclude:: examples/taup_discon_--mod_ak135fcont.cmd
   :language: text